RoboBert12/RoboND-Perception-Project/writeup_template.md

     outlier_filtered = outlier_filter.filter()
 ```

-Next, I down sampled by cloud to make it eaiser to work with.
-Initally I had ok results with a 0.01 leaf size.
+Next, I down sampled by cloud to make it easier to work with.
+Initially I had ok results with a 0.01 leaf size.
 However, I had trouble identifying the book and glue.
 To address that issue I chose to make my leaf size smaller, allowing a richer cloud to be processed.
 After halving the number twice, I was able to identify the book.
 It should be noted that for other environments, the leaf size that I used is excessive, but I wanted to be able to use one script for all three environments.

 ```python
     # DONE: Voxel Grid Downsampling